gadenbuie/epoxy/README.md

     But on average the distance travelled was only _{mean(cars$dist)}_.
     ```

-The average speed of the cars was **15.4 mph.** But on average the
+The average speed of the cars was **15.4 mph**.
+But on average the
-distance travelled was only *42.98*.
+distance travelled was only *42.98 ft*.

 All of the arguments of `glue::glue()` are available as chunk options,
 so you can configure the `.open` and `.close` characters, e.g. `{{`